-Aloe maculata is a highly variable species that often hybridizes with similar Aloes, making it somewhat difficult to identify.
+Aloe maculata, commonly known as Soap Aloe, is a highly variable species that often hybridizes with similar Aloes, making it somewhat difficult to identify.
 It is part of the Saponariae series along with Aloe davyana, Aloe greatheadii, Aloe petrophila, and Aloe umfoloziensis.
-The sap from the leaves is traditionally used as a remedy and a soap substitute by people from different cultures.
+For many years, Aloe maculata has been incorrectly called Aloe saponaria (now a synonym of Aloe microstigma subsp. microstigma).
+The sap from the leaves of this species has traditionally been used as a remedy and as a soap substitute in various cultures.

 Scientific Name